Fuller Park, Chicago: 20th century

 By 1950 a quarter of the neighborhood's residents still lacked indoor toilets.
 The Dan Ryan Expressway was built in the 1950s, dividing the neighborhood and displacing a third of its residents.
 The construction of Interstate Highway System also rendered the Union Stock Yards obsolete; they declined in the 1960s and closed in 1971, eliminating many jobs.
 In the 1980s Fuller Park obtained the fewest bank loans for home improvement in Chicago.
 Between 1969 and 2004 no new housing was constructed and only 12 permits for commercial development were issued.

 21st century

 The Fuller Park fieldhouse and associated property was added to the National Register of Historic Places in 2002.
 The Eden Place Nature Center was established in 2003.

 Geography

 Fuller Park is Community Area #37.
 It is one of Chicago's smallest community areas.
 It is a strip of land bounded by Pershing Road to the north; Garfield Boulevard to the south; the Dan Ryan Expressway and the Rock Island District commuter rail line of Metra to the east; and the Chicago & Western Indiana Railroad to the west.
-Fuller Park lies due south of Guaranteed Rate Field (formerly U.S. Cellular Field), where the Chicago White Sox play.
+Fuller Park lies due south of Rate Field (formerly U.S. Cellular Field), where the Chicago White Sox play.
 The neighborhood is 5 mi south of the Loop.